commercetools/commercetools-sunrise-theme/README.md

 #### Publish to GitHub pages

 Publish the generated `output/` folder to [GitHub Pages](https://pages.github.com/), so that you can easily access and share the generated HTML files of your theme, as well as all other files.
-Notice that you need to grant [Travis CI](https://travis-ci.org/) access to your GitHub repository, so you should [define an environment variable](https://docs.travis-ci.com/user/environment-variables) named `$GH_TOKEN` in `.travis.yml` containing a [GitHub Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+Notice that you need to enable [Travis CI](https://travis-ci.org/) and grant it access to your GitHub repository, therefore you should [define an environment variable](https://docs.travis-ci.com/user/environment-variables) named `$GH_TOKEN` in `.travis.yml` containing a [GitHub Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

 - `grunt publish` to publish the generated site to GitHub Pages